What is Modified Accrual Accounting?

-- It does not comply with GAAP, so it is not commonly used by public companies.
+- The method does not comply with GAAP, so it is not used by public companies.

 Basic Rules of Modified Accrual Accounting

 The modified accrual accounting combines the features of the cash method and the accrual method.
-In the cash method of accounting, revenues, and expenses are recorded when the cash is received or paid.
+Under the cash method of accounting, revenues, and expenses are recorded when the cash is received or paid.